aleksnavratil/polish-for-normal-people/polish_textbook.md

 The ball is beside the tallego tablu
 ```

 Notice a couple things here.
-First, when the ball is *below* the table, the declension ending for the adjective (aka the `-em` part of the word `tallem`) happens to be the same in this case as the declension ending for the noun (again the `-em` part of the word `tablem`).
+First, when the ball is *below* the table, the declension ending for the adjective (aka the `-em` part of the word `tallem`) happens to be the same as the declension ending for the noun (again the `-em` part of the word `tablem`).
 This is merely a lucky cooincidence, and is not at all a general feature of Polish declensions.

 We discover a counterexample immediately, finding that when the ball is *beside* the table, the adjective `tall` gets a new ending `-ego` which is not the same as the `-u` ending for the noun `tablu`.

-#### A laundry list of difficulties related to Polish declensions
+#### A roundup of other things which are difficult about declensions

 Here are some extra facts regarding declensions in Polish:

 * Some words in some of the 7 declensions are recognizeably phonetically similar to each other, while others are not.
+Example: The basic word for `apple` is `jabłko`, and it gets declined into forms like `jabłku` and `jabłka`, which are pretty recognizeable.
+On the other hand, the basic word for `dog` is `pies`, but it sometimes gets transformed into `psem` or `psie`, which are kinda recognizeable if you know what to look for, but not obvious to many new students.

 * Adjectives, nouns, pronouns, numbers, and some other words have the 7 declension forms, though adverbs, some possessives, and some other words don't.